Are Drunk Drivers Always at Fault in Georgia Car Accidents?

 If you are injured, be sure that seek medical care as soon as you can.
 Insurance adjusters love to argue that if you did not run straight to the emergency room or doctor, “you are not really hurt.”
 You, of course, know that this is not true.
 However, delays in seeking medical care can make proving your injuries more difficult.

-It is also important that you or your personal injury lawyer gather certain evidence that will help prove your case, and can even make your case more valuable: obtain all the police reports, patrol car camera recordings, and police body-worn camera recordings.
+It is also important that you or your personal injury lawyer gather certain evidence that will help prove your case, and can even make your case more valuable: obtain all the police reports, patrol car camera recordings, and police body camera recordings.
 Request all 911 calls, before and after the accident.
 Law enforcement recordings can help prove that the at-fault driver was weaving or driving recklessly before the crash.
 On-scene recordings can show that the other driver was impaired, such as by recording their slurred speech or that they are staggering or unsteady.

 Other records you should gather include the criminal history of the at-fault driver.
 Does the driver have a history that includes other DUI arrests or convictions?
 If so, this can be valuable evidence in determining the amount of punitive damages in your case.